Skip to content

 Some posts on this site contain affiliate links.
 If you book or buy something through these links, I earn a small commission (at no extra cost to you).
 Take a look at my privacy policy for more information.

-This post showcases some of the very best places to visit on the south coast of England – from Cornwall to Kent, and everywhere in between.
+Your guide to the best places to visit on the south coast of England – from Cornwall to Kent, and everywhere in between.

-Stretching some 300 miles, the south coast of England is officially the sunniest part of the UK.
+Stretching some 300 miles, England’s south coast is officially the sunniest part of the UK.
 This means it’s the ideal place for a summer holiday!

-I grew up in Weymouth, a seaside town on Dorset’s stunning Jurassic Coast, and have since lived in multiple spots around the south of England.
-So I’ve spent most of my life exploring the English coast!
+I grew up in Weymouth, a seaside town on Dorset’s stunning Jurassic Coast, and have always lived somewhere in the south of England.
+I’ve even written two Lonely Planet guidebooks about the southwest!

-Best Places to Visit on South Coast of England: Map
+Best Places to Visit on the South West Coast

 1. Scilly Isles

-One of my favourite discoveries on the south coast of England has to be the Scilly Isles.
+The Scilly Isles are one of my personal favourites – and still something of a hidden gem.
 This is a small cluster of islands just off the coast of Cornwall, in the far southwest of the country.

-Think empty beaches where long grasses wave from the tufts of white sand dunes and rugged cliffs topped with colourful wildflowers.
-The rocky coves are home to an abundance of sea life, including seals!
+Think empty beaches where long grasses wave from the tufts of white sand dunes, rocky coves home to lively seal colonies, and rugged cliffs topped with colourful wildflowers.

 2. Minnack Theatre